This is an extended version of an answer I gave to parents who asked me for advice about their 7 yo boy turning silent.

 One or the biggest myths about bilingual children is that they are all like sponges and that they become fluent in no time…

-The reason can seem insignificant to parents but is major for the child. – Maybe your child went through a major change during the last few months?
-Or anything else happened like: you moved country, or your child is attending daycare or school in another language.
+The reason can seem insignificant to parents but can have a major impact for the child. – Maybe the child went through a major change during the last few months?
+Or anything else happened like: the family moved country, or the child is attending daycare or school in another language.

 Here are some suggestions about what you can do: